The Carnivore Project

 What has been done until now?

-From 1990 to 1999, researchers placed radio-transmitter collars on more than 70 animals of various species, such as the jaguar, puma, jaguatirica (a small panther-like cat), ferret, vaguarundi and margay, all of which feed basically on meat.
+From 1990 to 1999, researchers placed radio-transmitter collars on more than 70 animals of various species, such as the jaguar, puma, ocelot (a small panther-like cat), ferret, jaguarundi and margay, all of which feed basically on meat.
 They also placed them on coatis (racoon-like animals), crab-eating racoons, tayras and bush dogs, which are also carnivores.

 How many jaguars exist in the Park today?

-The Iguassu National Park´s 457.000 acres can provide refuge to approximately 170 jaguars.
-The current population numbers between 50 and 60 felines.
+The Iguassu National Park┤s 457.000 acres can provide refuge to approximately 170 jaguars.
+The current population numbers between 40 to 50 felines.
 This is an approximate number; there could be fewer.

 What has become of the animals?

-To eliminate or delay the danger of extinction which the researches have been warning of, surveillance of the Park must be increased and an aggressive program aimed at stopping the killing of the jaguars must be implemented.
-The next step would be to educate the ranchers, visitors and hunters; in fact, the whole community.
+Thanks to the work of Brazilian Environmental Bureau and the project Oncas do Iguacu, the population of panthers is increasing, the researches have been warning of, surveillance of the Park was increased and an aggressive program aimed at stopping the killing of the jaguars was implemented.
+The project was educating the ranchers, visitors and hunters; in fact, the whole community.

 In which areas of Brazil it is the project very active today?